danielcorin/blog/content/posts/2018/2018-04-06-go-context.md

 <https://play.golang.org/p/AXOPYBr5SKF>

-The above yields the same output, `Handler:Service:Gateway`, but allows us to arbitrarily add more function calls or change function names and still get the expected stack of function calls:
+The above code yields the same output, `Handler:Service:Gateway`, but it allows us to arbitrarily add more function calls or change function names and still get the expected stack of function calls:

 {{< highlight go >}}
 package main